jrandj/java-11/README.md

 1. As there is no module-info.class in a non-modular jar, an automatic module exports all its packages and is allowed to read all exported packages of modules on the module-path and classes vailable on the classpath.

 1. If a module depends on a non-modular third party jar, you need to add a requires clause in module-info and put the third party jar in the --module-path.
 If additionally the automatic module requires a class from another non-modular jar, that jar needs to be included on the classpath.

+1. The specification of Standard modules are governed by the Java Community Process (JCP).
+Standard modules have names starting with "java".
+All other modules are part of the JDK and have names starting with "jdk".
+A standard module may contain both standard and non-standard API packages, however if the standard module exports a non-standard package then the export must be qualified.
+A standard module must not grant implied readability to any non-standard module.
+A non-standard module must not export any standard API packages.

 ### Understanding Java Technology and environment